tsqllint/tsqllint/README.md

 /* tsqllint-enable */
 ```

-You can also disable or enable warnings for specific rules:
+To disable or enable warnings for specific rules:

 ```sql
 /* tsqllint-disable select-star */